About This Course

 How long does this course take to complete?

-This short course runs over 12 weeks, usually during semester 1 of the academic year.
+This course is delivered part-time over 5 months, usually during the first semester of the academic year (starting in September).

 Tutor